jeffshaver/brief.js/README.md

 brief.js will use the brief function to grab elements and return them as an array-like brief object.

-With this object you will be able to add event listeners and remove event listeners to and from the contained elements.
+With this object you will be able to add event listeners, remove event listeners, iterate over the elements and search for child elements.

-th

 The ```.on``` method accepts 4 arguments. ```type```, ```callback```, ```[delegatee]``` and ```[autoRemove]```.